dymaczew/fs20icam/LabGuides/Exercise3/README.md

-# Exercise 3 Installing Bookinfo app to a managed cluster
+# Exercise 3 Installing the Bookinfo app into your managed cluster

 [Go back to the Table of Content](../../README.md)